-What is an Acetyl Group?
-Full Guide 2021
+What is an acetyl group?
+Full Guide 2024

-In organic chemistry, acetyl is a moiety, the acyl with chemical formula CH₃CO.
+In organic chemistry, acetyl is a moiety with the chemical formula CH₃CO.
 It is sometimes represented by the symbol Ac.
 The acetyl group contains a methyl group single-bonded to a carbonyl.

 Table Of Contents